-Turn a vomiting person on his or her side to prevent choking
+- Turn a vomiting person on his or her side to prevent choking

-Clear vomit from the mouth
+- Clear vomit from the mouth

-Keep the person awake
+- Keep the person awake

-NEVER leave the person
+- NEVER leave the person unattended

-unattended

-containers kept as decoration, alcohol paraphernalia (e.g. "beer bongs"), and those containers that are put in the garbage or are lying about your apartment, residence hall suite, or campus building.
-Free assistance and on-going educational programs are provided by the University for students and employees.
+suite, or campus building.
+Free assistance and ongoing educational programs are provided by the University for students and employees.
 Additional information is available by requesting a Drug and Alcohol Abuse Policy and Prevention brochure from the USI Counseling Center or Human Resources Office.
 A student has a responsibility to ensure the well-being of their guests and fellow students.
 If an individual needs emergency medical attention, the student is required to call an ambulance or other appropriate emergency response personnel (University public safety, ambulance, police, fire, etc.) to gain that assistance.
 If a student fails to carry out this responsibility, the student may be subject to severe University sanctions and may potentially be subject to additional civil and/or criminal liability.